pa-digital/dft-dtro-api-docs/README.md

 **1. Initial set-up:**

 a.
-Install Docker Desktop, making sure to download the appropriate installer from https://www.docker.com/products/docker-desktop
+Download and install the appropriate Docker Desktop from https://www.docker.com/products/docker-desktop.

 b.
 Install a Git client, e.g. Git Bash or a Git UI client.